Hereditary spherocytosis: Causative genetic mutations and phenotypic expressions

-These genetic mutations are acted upon and executed by erythrocyte progenitor cells within the bone marrow, where red blood cells are normally produced in the non-pathological state (see Extramedullary Hematopoiesis for pathological production outside of the bone marrow).
+These genetic mutations are acted upon and executed by erythrocyte progenitor cells within the bone marrow, where red blood cells are normally produced in the non-pathological state (see Extramedullary hematopoiesis for pathological production outside of the bone marrow).

-Pathophysiology of Mutated Erythrocytic Membrane Proteins
+Pathophysiology of mutated erythrocytic membrane proteins

 These proteins are necessary to maintain the normal shape of a red blood cell, which is a biconcave disk.
 The integrating protein that is most commonly defective is spectrin which is responsible for incorporation and binding of spectrin to the greater actin cytoskeleton.
 This dysfunction of cytoskeletal instabilities ensue, and leave the plasma membrane of the cell less supported and/or weakened.

-Cellular Implications
+Cellular implications

 A secondary defect in hereditary spherocytosis is a deficiency of membrane surface area.
 The decrease in surface area leads to less efficient gas exchange of the erythrocyte at the alveoli of the lungs and throughout circulation.
 Decreased surface area may be produced by two different mechanisms: